yankostadinov/core/tutorials/guides/angular/angular.md

     }
 ```

 Next, the stock details window needs to get this context.
-Since this is actually a window of the **Stocks** Angular app, we will simple extend that `GlueService` with a `getMyContext` method, which will return the window's own context:
+Since this is actually a window of the **Stocks** Angular app, we will simply extend that `GlueService` with a `getMyContext` method, which will return the window's own context:

 ```javascript
     public async getMyContext() {